gipplab/bc_p2p/k8s/README.md

 # Notes
-Multi-cluster networking can be a minefield.
+Multi-regional networking can be a minefield.

-Pod-to-Pod communication across clusters should work out of the box on GKE and EKS
+for Pod-to-Pod communication across clusters:
 - on AKS the "advanced networking mode must be set
 - on Cilium a "cluster mesh" is needed
+- on GKE enable "intranode visibility"
 - others are not tested

 ## If pods are not able to communicate: